micro-os-plus/utils-lists-xpack/website/pages/maintainer.md

 from a script, or automatically from Visual Studio Code, or the Eclipse CppStyle plug-in.

+@note
-Always reformat the source files that were changed.
+Always reformat the source files that were changed before committing them to the repository.

 ## How to make new releases